citp/privacy-policy-historical/r/ro/rob/roblox.com.md

-> *The following text is extracted and transformed from the roblox.com privacy policy that was archived on 2006-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060617221219id_/http%3A//roblox.com/info/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the roblox.com privacy policy that was archived on 2006-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205192907id_/http%3A//roblox.com/info/Privacy.aspx) for the most accurate reproduction.*

-# ROBLOX Privacy
+# ROBLOX Login

 **ROBLOX Privacy Policy**